radius-project/docs/docs/content/author-apps/portability/_index.md

 weight: 500
 tags: ["portability"]
 ---
-## Overview

-Radius enables portability of your applications across Kubernetes, Azure and AWS platforms.
-This means that you can model your application once and deploy it to across these platforms using Radius provided abstractions.
+Radius applications can be deployed across Kubernetes, Azure and AWS environments.
+Using the set of Radius resources that act as abstractions across popular open-source technologies, developers can author their application once and operators can deploy across any cloud or on-premises Radius environment.